georgemitenkov/GSoC-2021/README.md

    - Currently all tests invloving `i8` strings are wrong.
 Addresing 1 would help to avoid that issue, adding byte strings only where needed.

+   - Some tests require insertion of `bytecast`/`bitcast` pairs: this makes rewriting FileCheck directives harder.

 ### 3. Solving performance issues of `xalancbmk` program